-As depicted in Public Staff Late-Filed Exhibits 3 and 4 filed in this docket, offsetting federal unprotected EDIT against either coal ash costs or accelerated depreciation changes the periods for which ratepayers receive the benefits associated with the reduction of taxes from the Tax Act.
-In the case of offsetting the proposed early retirement of the coal-fired plants, instead of ratepayers receiving the full benefit of the tax refunds over five years, the ratepayers will not see the full benefit of the tax return for eight years.
+As depicted in Public Staff Late-Filed Exhibits 2 and 3 filed in this docket, offsetting federal unprotected EDIT and/or State EDIT against either coal ash costs or accelerated depreciation changes the periods for which ratepayers receive the benefits associated with the reduction of taxes from the Tax Act.
+In the case of offsetting the proposed early retirement of the coal-fired plants, instead of ratepayers receiving the full benefit of the tax refunds over five years, the ratepayers will not see the full benefit of the tax return for eleven years.
 This creates an intergenerational issue, as ratepayers who funded the taxes are not necessarily those receiving the benefit of the refund, because the period of refund is extended.
-In the case of coal ash, the impact is actually skewed toward a ratepayer benefit in the early years, but that would likely change if the Commission were to change the coal ash amortization period to a greater number of years than five.
+In the case of coal ash, an intergenerational issue is not readily evident, but that would likely change if the Commission were to change the coal ash amortization period to a greater number of years than five.